gruepr/gruepr/README.md

         After optimizing the teams for some time, the best set of teams found is shown on the screen.
 The teams are displayed showing the students names, emails, gender, URM status, and attribute values.
 Each team's score is also shown along with a table of student availability at each time slot throughout the week.
-You can choose whether to save this teamset, adjust this teamset by swapping pairs of students, or throw away the teamset entirely and start over.
+You can choose whether to save this teamset, adjust this teamset by rearranging teams or students, or throw away the teamset entirely and start over.
 If you save the teamset, three files can be saved: 1) an instructor's file containing all the team and student information; 2) a student's file showing the same but without listing team scores or student demographics/attributes; and 3) the section, team, and student names in a